Why do people use search engines?

 NB: In 1998 Larry Page and Sergei Brin wrote about how Google wold work. see here if you are really interested in reading the whole detail.

 In 1993 Meta Data became the way websites were ranked.
 Up until then with AltaVista Keywords were enough to get sites found and this was easy to manipulate.
 In 1998 Google ranked based on backlinks, quality of linking sites and link text.
 By 2005, it became domain relevance and authority, how good was a site when it came to answering questions on a given subject.
 Then 2009 saw Social make a big difference, who is talking about your site and sharing your content.
 2012 saw semantic web and SEO impact on ranking and by 2014, it became a combination of all these items, with a focus on quality of content, NOT quantity, so Google is determined to see that when a search term is entered that theywill deliver the best site for the answer, whether it is general or local, so that they stay the dominant search engine.
-Current revenues in 2015 would indicate that the plan is working well.
+Current revenues would indicate that the plan is working well.
 This is good for the people searching and apart from the proliferance of advertising on the page, the search engine is getting better all the time.